Densha otaku

-Densha otaku (電車オタク) are railfans in Japan who participate in a variety of activities as part of their interest in railways.
+are railfans in Japan who participate in a variety of activities as part of their interest in railways.
 Alternatively named tetsudo fan (鉄道ファン), the culture is estimated to have up to 2 million participants.
-Events such as the 'perfect kiss', whereby an E5 and E6 Series Shinkansen couple together on the Akita Shinkansen route at Morioka railway station, have become popular attractions drawing thousands of densha otaku.
+Events such as the 'perfect kiss', whereby an E5 and E6 Series Shinkansen couple together on the Akita Shinkansen route at Morioka railway station, have become popular attractions drawing thousands of hepburn.

 History

 Pre-war

 The history of railfans in Japan can be traced back to the Taishō era when children, in particular young boys, started to become interested in railways en masse.
-By the Shōwa era two dedicated railway magazines were being published to cater for this bourgeoning interest in Japan's railways, with the first dedicated railfans magazine Railway (鉄道) established in 1929.
+By the Shōwa era two dedicated railway magazines were being published to cater for this burgeoning interest in Japan's railways, with the first dedicated railfans magazine Railway (鉄道) established in 1929.
 Streamlined locomotives such as the Pashina Class which ran the Asia Express became particularly popular amongst Japanese railfans in this period.
 The rise in interest in railways and steam locomotives has been linked to the expansion of Empire.